alexbrault/Pathfinder2EOversights/README.md

 * `p.275` in Chain shirt entry: "Flexible, **Noisy**".
 Lowercasing to **noisy** makes it consistent with both the rest of this table column, and the "Weapon Traits" column in the weapons tables.
 * `p.278` in Critical Hits: "When you make an attack and roll a natural 20... or if the result of your attack exceeds the target's AC by 10, you achieve a critical success."
 A nat 20 does not guarantee a critical success.
 * `p.278` in Improvised Weapons: What proficiency bonus do players use for improvised weapons?
+* `p.284` in Bastard Sword: "...it can be held in one hand or used with two hands to provide extra **piercing** or slashing power".
+Bastard swords don't deal piercing damage.
 * `p.288` Mark Seifter mentioned in the Know Direction podcast that the item "Adventurer's pack" should have a Bulk of **1** instead of **2**.
 * `p.293` vs `p.563` Is a Minor Healing Potion 3 or 4 gp?
 * `p.295` in Table 6-18 Barding: If you can get animal armor with Heavy Barding that grants an AC bonus of +3, why does `p.214` say that animal companions are limited to gaining a +2 AC item bonus?